LisaHackett97/fun-space-quiz/README.md

 Credit: solution to my issue with navbar and content z-indez was found on [Freecodecamp.org](https://forum.freecodecamp.org/t/why-is-my-navbar-behind-other-content/62059)

 add credit in re fisher yates code

+// code on how to set focus to nextq button on modal, found on stackoverflow

 ### Media